bcorporaal/Toko/README.md

 Some handy duct tape to expand p5.js with Tweakpane, chroma.js, color palettes, p5 SVG, and more.

 Features:
-- Easy saving capturing options for images and video
+- Easy capturing options for images and video
 - Switching between canvas sizes
 - Larger canvas sizes are scaled to fit on the screen
 - Tweakpane integration